AlexGemm/Solar-Light/README.md

 April 30th 7:00pm->9:00pm:  Finishing level selection and progression.

 May 1st 11:00am->4:00pm: New enemy, health power up, music and sound effects.

+May 4th 2:30pm->6:00pm: How to Play scene, animated explosions

+May 5th 5:30pm->6:30pm: Made the title appear over time in the cutscene